seakhtar/nsf-sbir/pages/fastlane/fastlane.md

 Submitting a SBIR/STTR Phase I Proposal in FastLane

 The Phase I SBIR solicitation and STTR solicitation explain what information should go into the proposal.
 The following steps will walk through the process of submitting a proposal into FastLane, NSF's electronic submission system.
 Remember to submit your proposal early.
-FastLane will not accept proposals after 5:00 pm (submitter's time as registered in FastLane).
+FastLane will not accept proposals after 5:00 p.m.
+(Your time zone is set during online registration in Research.gov).

 PDF version is available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf).